Aryan-H/Personal-Website/README.md

 # Personal-Website

-This is the HTML, CSSS, and Javascript for my personal pprotfolio website.
+This is the HTML, CSSS, and Javascript for my personal portfolio website.
 Hope you enjoy!

+Link: hussainaryan.com